 Fitzpatrick-Matthews is either ignorant or dishonest, arrogantly echoing the No Flat Ogham mantra parroted by myopic archaeologists since at least 1977, as if the unwashed believers were somehow equivalent to deranged flat-earthers.
 Fitzpatrick-Matthews is an archaeologist employed 55 kilometers north of London.
 The world's motherlode of ogham rock inscriptions, in situ and curated in Dublin, is within 700 km west of his home.
 To him and his fellow misguided ArchaeoPriests, adopt some humility, halt the bullying of discovery, and take the initiative to actually investigate what is unknown to you instead of echoing ad infinitum lame, shopworn and self-serving untruths as irrefutable fact.
 I believe Fitzpatrick-Matthews engages in egregious professional malpractice and must be held accountable.

-19 February 2016: notes from an investigative journalist, me, regarding sourcing, bias, neutrality and credibility
+19 February 2016: notes, from an investigative journalist, pertaining to sourcing, bias, neutrality and credibility

 Wikipedia is a favorite online haunt of desk-bound wordsmiths out to spread their Truths.
 I have no idea of Keith Fitzpatrick-Matthews' time spent pounding the keyboard versus undertaking dirty fieldwork.
 It doesn't matter.
 My point is he's quite fond of pivoting to Wikipedia when confronted with, and seeking cover from, troublesome contrarians drawn to his blog.
 So, here's my take on Wikipedia from real-world experience: the good, the bad and the ugly.